WHAT IS WESTERN CIVILIZATION?

 so, and for these people, technology is the new religion.

-Political movements of the early twentieth century.
-There
+- Political movements of the early

-has been a determined effort to promote practices such as Homosexuality, womenÕs ÒliberationÓ and Abortion, which do not fit with Biblical values. (also
+womenÕs ÒliberationÓ and Abortion, which do not fit

-read Post-Abortion Syndrome and The Real WomenÕs Liberation)
+Syndrome and The Real WomenÕs Liberation)

-shock or war trauma.
-Some people were shocked by the World
+- Shell shock or war trauma.
+Some

-War I, the wholesale slaughter of
+especially the use of mustard gas in World War I, the wholesale slaughter of

-the atom bomb, and more.
+Stalin, Pol Pot and Mao Tse Tung), the atom bomb, and more.

 These were and are so horrible that many people decided that God must